 -

-Preheat the oven to 430 degrees F/220 degrees C for at least 30 minutes; even better, longer!
-Pro tip: The oven preheating more extended guarantees the signature burnt look of cheesecake.
+Preheat the oven to 430°F (220°C) for at least 30 minutes; even better, longer!
+The very hot oven with extended preheating guarantees the signature burnt look of cheesecake.

 -

-Butter a 9-inch (23 cm) springform pan and line it with two damp, crushed parchment paper.
-Pro tip: Try to overlap two sheets of parchment to match their center and press the paper at the bottom and against the edges to adhere to the pan.
+Butter a 9-inch (23 cm) springform pan and line it with two sheets of parchment paper.
+Try to overlap two sheets of parchment to match their center, and press the paper at the bottom and against the edges to adhere to the pan.
 Let the parchment stick up at least 2 inches (5 cm) above the sides of the pan; don't let it overhang down!
 If you fold down the parchment, some batter might overflow during baking.
 Also, don't try to line the mold perfectly.
 Instead, the parchment has to be pleated and folded around the outer edges by design to bring the iconic look to Basque cheesecake.

 -

-In the mixing bowl of a stand mixer fitted with the paddle attachment, beat Philadelphia cream cheese and sugar at medium-low speed for about 2-3 minutes, until creamy.
-Pro tip: Scrape the sides of the bowl with a rubber spatula regularly while making the cheesecake batter.
+In the mixing bowl of a stand mixer fitted with the paddle attachment, beat Philadelphia cream cheese and sugar at medium-low speed for about 2-3 minutes until creamy.
+Scrape the sides of the bowl with a rubber spatula regularly while making the cheesecake batter.

 -

 Add eggs, one at a time, mixing well between each.
 Then add heavy cream and mix at low for about 30 seconds.
-Finish with the sifted flour mixing at a low speed until smooth.
-Pro tip: If you use a KitchenAid stand mixer, mix the cheesecake batter on speed "2" from the moment you add eggs.
+Finish with the sifted flour, mixing at a low speed until smooth.
+If you use a KitchenAid stand mixer, mix the cheesecake batter on speed "2" from the moment you add eggs.

 -